combinatoricsinchristchurch/combinatoricsinchristchurch.github.io/programme.md

 | | | | |
 | 16:00 - 16:30 | **Amarra** | | |
 | 16:30 - 17:00 | **Amarra cont.** | |

+All talks are in [Rātā/Engineering Core E16 Lecture Theatre](https://maps.app.goo.gl/cZQAA6n4ic58mEcq9) and morning and afternoon tea will be in E15.